-Our mission is to promote Conflict Management Literacy, Truth Not Tribalism, Resilience, Suvival Skills, Accountability, and Life-Long Learning.
+Our mission is to promote Conflict Management and to minimize Conflict Mis-management.

-The following are a tiny faction of the articles available to members.
+The following are a tiny fraction of the articles available to members.

 The Golden Move +1 – Rory Miller

 Fear Management vs. Danger Management – Marc MacYoung

 It’s OK to Lie to Drunks – Clint Overland